Back to Blogs

 Segment Anything Model

-MetaAI's Segment Anything Model (SAM) changed image segmentation for the future by applying foundation models traditionally used in natural language processing.
+MetaAI's Segment Anything Model 2 (SAM 2) has changed image and video segmentation for the future by applying foundation models traditionally used in natural language processing.

 Example of SAM